step-security-bot/templig/README.md

       c.To(os.Stdout)
       ```

-      This programm will produce the following, structurally identical output to the input configuration:
+      This program will produce the following, structurally identical output to the input configuration:

       ```yaml
       id:   23